Undergraduate Frequently Asked Questions

-When should I expect to revieve my assessment results and/or feedback?
+When should I expect to recieve my assessment results and/or feedback?

 You should expect to receive your assessment results usually within 20 working days of the assessment.
 Feedback on your assessment will be issued to your TCD email address only.
 Learning from coursework & examination feedback is seen as an important part of a student’s ongoing academic, professional and personal development.
 As such, you are advised to incorporate this feedback into your continuing development throughout the course.

-Please note all results published throughout the year are provisional until ratifed at the Court of Examiners.
+Please note all results published throughout the year are provisional until ratified at the Court of Examiners.

 I am unable to access my TCD email account or an having issues with my TCD email account?